HP Labs: Research areas

 Today, HP Labs specializes in products and solutions related to laptops and tablets, desktop computers, printers, ink and toner cartridges, display accessories and business solutions.

 3D printing

 HP Labs has made a substantial investment in the development of HP MultiJet Fusion technology.
 Previously, MetalJet technology was jointly developed between the 3D Print business and HP Labs, allowing for advanced metals to be incorporated in 3D printing.

 Microfluidics

 The lab invents microfluidic and imaging technologies for markets beyond office and home print, such as flexible packaging, life sciences, and sensing.
 The lab has also worked to develop a new method for isolating rare cancer cells.

 Security

 Security research began in the 1990s, leading to the co-founding of the TCPA alliance, later known as the Trusted Computing Group.
 In 2001, a Trusted Linux OS offering was created amongst many years of trusted computing development.
 Various research projects led to product features such as Virus Throttle, HP SureStart, Printer Runtime Intrusion Detection, HP Connection Inspector and HP SureAdmin.

+Industrial Digital Printing Press – HP Indigo

+HP Labs developed a breakthrough in the charging system of HP Indigo liquid electrophotography (LEP) printing presses by replacing the three double scorotron units used in second-generation models, such as the HP Indigo 5500, with a single charge roller unit.
+This innovation enabled the launch of the third-generation HP Indigo 6000 and 7000 presses in 2008, resulting in a 76% increase in productivity due to a higher marking engine speed.